kubernetes/enhancements/keps/sig-api-machinery/2339-storageversion-api-for-ha-api-servers/README.md

 had a chance to emit its encoding versions for all resources.
 This requires us to have a carefully written handler that only lets a very specific set of requests through.
 Mistakes in this code could easily prevent the API server from functioning.
 This handler will be carefully tested via unit and integration tests.
+Readiness checks will return false until this process is complete to inform external load balancers to not send traffic to the API server.

 ## Design Details